nomocas/babelute/manual/overview.md

 # Overview

-Babelute split developemet in two phases :
+Really rughly, babelute splits developement in two phases :

 1. catch pure descriptive information
 2. do something with it in many differents contexts